rarezende/Getting-and-Cleaning-Data/README.md

 * "./UCI HAR Dataset/train/subject_train.txt"

-and manipulates the data present in these files in order to create two tidy data sets that respect the requirements in the assignment.
-The description of how the information provided in the original data set was combined and cleaned to create the tidy data set is provided in details in the comments present in the R script.
+and manipulates the data present in these files in order to create two tidy data sets according to the requirements in the assignment.

+The description of how the information provided in the original files was combined and cleaned to create the new data set is provided in details in the comments present in the R script.

 These tidy data sets are then saved in the following files:

 * "./MeanStdFeatures.txt"
 * "./MeanStdAverage.txt"

 The file "./MeanStdFeatures.txt" contains the data set with the measurements on the mean and standard deviation for each feature in the original data set, created respecting the requirements defined in the assignment.

 The file "./MeanStdAverage.txt" contains the tidy data set with the average of each variable for each activity and each subject.

+These files can be loaded into R using read.table(<file_path>).